Modelling on the very large-scale connectome: Introduction

 Neuronal avalanches are cascading sequences of increasing activations that reveal critical behaviour, in which brain functions are optimized by enhancing, for example, input sensitivity and dynamic range~\cite{Shew-Plenz-2013}.
 This criticality-based optimization is sustained, thanks to the underlying particular operating regime perched at the brink between phases of order and disorder.
 Criticality is explicitly reflected by the scaling invariance of the sizes and durations of neuronal avalanches.
-A signature of criticality is given by the fact that the sizes and durations of neuronal avalanches follow power-law statistics with exponents that depend on each other.
-Furthermore, Friedman et al.~\cite{Fried} demonstrated another signature of criticality, namely scaling similarity, by showing that the dynamics of long-duration avalanches are similar to those of short-duration avalanches when they are properly rescaled.
+A signature of criticality is the fact that the sizes and durations of neuronal avalanches follow power-law (PL) statistics with exponents that depend on each other.
+Furthermore, in the context of experimental neuronal avalanches, Friedman et al.~\cite{Fried} demonstrated another signature of criticality, namely self-similar scaling of avalanches, by showing that the dynamics of long-duration avalanches are similar to those of short-duration avalanches when they are properly rescaled.
+Earlier, scaling behavior of avalanches has also been found in signals of ruptures, earth-quaqkes and in magnets, like in the random filed Ising model~\cite{Sethna_2001} and in many systems with phase transition to absorbing states~\cite{Munoz99,odorbook}.

+On one hand in neuroscience, avalanches are usually considered to be discrete events, obtained by a temporal binning of LFP signals, introducing a certain degree of uncertainty.
+On the other hand, in models, other than simple branching processes, can exhibit continuous order parameter "avalanches", which can also be defined via the spreading of growth of the order parameter, if the system is started from an atypical state of the control parameters.
+At the critical point this dynamical behavior is the so called initial slip scaling phenomena (see for example~\cite{odorbook}), and the corresponding dynamical exponents can be related to the exponents of the "avalanches~\cite{Munoz99}.
+Thresholding of continuous signals, to define avalanches, may also introduce some uncertainty.

 The criticality hypothesis has been proposed because information processing, sensitivity, long-range and memory capacity is optimal in the neighbourhood of criticality~\cite{KC,Chi10,Larr,MArep}.
-Criticality in statistical physics is defined by diverging correlation lengths and times as we tune a control parameter to a threshold value.
+Criticality in statistical physics is defined by diverging correlation lengths and times as we tune a control parameter to the critical value.
 As a consequence, microscopic details are irrelevant, and universal critical scaling exponents appear in general.